by Dr. Richard Rusbuldt

 Lent falls between Ash Wednesday and Easter.
 For most of the Christian "world” the focus is on the climax, Resurrection Sunday, which we call Easter.
-Not many around the world will pause to read and reflect for forty-five days before celebrating Easter Sunday.
-As you know, some faiths encourage you to “give up” something in Lent.
-If you follow this year’s Lenten Journey, you will have decided to “give up” some time you’d have used to do other things.
-As you read, reflect, and pray about the daily readings, perhaps you will discover you haven’t “given up” anything – instead, you will have “gained new perceptions and/or understandings of Jesus, God, and the human race.
+Not many around the world will slow down and reflect for the next forty-five days.
+Some faiths encourage you to “give up” something for Lent.
+If you read these devotionals, you will "give up” some time...but perhaps it might be good to pause more often on our pandemic journey.

-Each day there is a verse or two of Scripture, and a one-page “thought” on which to ponder or react.
-There is a short prayer if you choose to use it, and most days there are questions for reflection.
-At the end of the readings you will find the Scripture verses for each day, taken from The Message, by Eugene Peterson.
-I am indebted to Dr. Lee Spitzer, who in the midst of a new and challenging position as General Secretary of the American Baptist Churches, USA, and joined by his wife, Lois, continue to be partners in this Lenten Journey.
-Besides the new position, Dr. Spitzer underwent major surgery from which he has recovered nicely.
-He worked on these devotions during his later recovery period.
-Please include them in your daily prayers.
+Each day there is a verse or two of Scripture, most from the New Testament.
+Then there is a one-page “thought” on which to ponder or react.
+There is a short prayer if you choose to use it ... or pray on your own.
+At the end of the 45 pages, you will find the Scripture verses for each day, taken from The Message by Eugene Peterson.
+I continue to be indebted to Dr. Lee Spitzer and his wife, Lois, for their assistance in this Lenten project.